Cityplace (Winnipeg): Amenities

 In 2013, True North Sports & Entertainment opened the Shark Club sports bar at Cityplace, which features a 5,000 sqft gaming parlor with 140 slot machines and six tables offering blackjack and poker.
 The parlor is operated as a partnership with Manitoba Liqour & Lotteries, with its gaming revenues helping to subsidize True North's mortgage on Canada Life Centre.
-Despite offering casino-style gaming, the venue is officially termed as a "gaming centre" to distinguish it from Winnipeg's two provincially owned commercial casinos, Club Regent and McPhillips Station.
+Despite offering casino-style gaming, the parlor is officially referred to as a "gaming centre" to distinguish it from Winnipeg's two provincially-owned commercial casinos, Club Regent and McPhillips Station.

 Since its opening, the Assembly of Manitoba Chiefs (AMC)—which has lobbied for a First Nations casino in the Winnipeg market—has displayed opposition to Shark Club Gaming Centre, considering it contradictory to previous government assessments that the Winnipeg market was too oversaturated for a third casino.
 In October 2017, the AMC filed a lawsuit against the Manitoba government, alleging that it was in violation of an agreement ratified in 2000 obligating that five new First Nations casinos must be built in Manitoba before commercial gaming can be expanded in the province, and alleging that the government was actively preventing them from having access to the Winnipeg market.
 The Progressive Conservative government implemented a moratorium on expansions to gambling in 2018.
 This was lifted in 2023 by the new Manitoba NDP government, with Premier Wab Kinew stating that his government would "certainly consider" proposals from Indigenous economic development zones such as Naawi-Oodena.